-Barcode verification is a test scan of your barcode to scan well in different scanning environments.
-Verification is not usually required.
+Barcode verification is a test of how well your barcode scans.
+Only a few FMCG stores require barcode verification.
 However, this is country and retailer-specific.
-We can provide barcode verification if you need it (please contact us if you need your barcodes verified).
+We can provide barcode verification if you need it.
+Please contact us if you need verification.
 To learn about barcode verification, please Click Here.
 For information about the stores that require verification, please Click Here.

 Printed Barcode Labels